Think how much it would suck to wake up one morning only to find that your wheels had been stolen from your car! Not much fun hey?

 Most alarm systems do not protect against wheel theft.
 Whilst some alarms have a shock/vibration sensor, the reality is that these are generally found on cheap systems and are one of the biggest causes of false alarms, especially in windy Wellington where cars can get rocked about!
 Personally I’m not a fan of alarms that cry wolf so try to avoid these..

 Tilt sensors don’t pick up vibrations, instead they look for a constant change in angle which makes them far more effective.
 When the alarm is armed the tilt sensor learns the angle in which the vehicle is parked.
-If it then sees a the car tilt more then about 1.5 degrees it will trigger the alarm system as shown in the video below:
+The sensor will detect if the vehicle moves more the 0.6° per minute trigger the alarm system as shown in the video below:

 Of course my alarm is also hooked up to a GPS pager which will then call my cell phone.